factsmission/ghact/README.md

 prevent unauthorized access.
 Configure the password using the `ADMIN_PASSWORD` environment variable.
 The username is fixed as `admin`.

+> Caution: If `ADMIN_PASSWORD` is not set, these endpoints are accessible without
+> authentication.
+Anyone who can reach the server (including on a local network)
+> can trigger updates.
+For production use, set `ADMIN_PASSWORD` or restrict
+> access to the server (firewall, reverse proxy, or network controls).

 ### Example using curl:

 ```bash